Bottle feeding - making up formula

 bottle; feeding; formula; teats; bottles; water; tap; boil; boiling; powder; scoop; plastic; Bisphenol; polycarbonate; bpa;

-It is best to use tap water to make up your baby's formula.
-Most tap water has fluoride in it, which is important for your baby's teeth.
-Remember to boil the water until your baby is at least 6 months old
+It is best to use boiled tap water to make up your baby's formula.
+Most tap water has fluoride in it, which is important for your baby's teeth, but remember to boil the water until your baby is 12 months old.

 Formulas are modified milks that are made to be as close as possible to breastmilk, but there are still a lot of extras in breastmilk that cannot be put into formulas.